 Use academic achievement or extracurricular activities to show your homeschool students how SMART goals work.

-For example, assign your student the task of setting a goal to read for a certain amount of time each day.
+For example, maybe you’re focusing on reading titles from a book list, such as a list of books for middle school boys.
+Assign your student the task of setting a goal to read for a certain amount of time each day.
 The end results include reading better, faster, and/or with more comprehension.

 How to set short-term goals as a student